darkronin/scriptKGS/README.md

   Script           | Short description
   ---------------- | ---------------------------------------------------------
-  background color | Get your eyes some rest and kill the white background. rotate board     | Rotate the board 180 degrees - can be useful to match the relay board with the streaming video, if the relayer is sitting opposite the camera. color-coded chat | Assign a (random) colour to each and every user in your current chatroom; their chat messages will obtain that colour!
+  background color | Get your eyes some rest and kill the white background. skin from URL    | kill the white background but use an image instead rotate board     | Rotate the board 180 degrees - can be useful to match the relay board with the streaming video, if the relayer is sitting opposite the camera. color-coded chat | Assign a (random) colour to each and every user in your current chatroom; their chat messages will obtain that colour!